KookiKodes/ultimate-web-app-challenge/README.md

 Since this challenge will be progressively increasing in difficulty and complexity over time, these docs and the files in this repo will be updated over time as well :) .

+---
+##Update:
+I've been faily busy with life and some job requests, that I haven't had the time to focus on this project.
+I will be coming back to this project in the future :) !

 -----------------------------
 ##Current Challenge
 ###Week 1: Clicker App using HTML, CSS, and Javascript!